signalfx/gdi-specification/specification/configuration.md

 **Status**: [Stable](../README.md#versioning-and-status-of-the-specification)

-One or more configuration variables MAY be needed to properly configure GDI repositories.
-Configuration of these variables MUST be supported by environment variables and MAY be supported by additional methods.
+One or more configuration variables may be needed to properly configure GDI repositories.
+Components that can be configured with environment variables MUST support configuration of these variables using environment variables.
+Any component that cannot be configured with environment variables MUST support configuration of these variables using an alternate method and that method MUST be defined in a section below (see the [Real User Monitoring Libraries section](#real-user-monitoring-libraries) as an example).
+Any component MAY support configuration of these variables by additional methods.

 GDI repositories MUST adopt stable and SHOULD adopt experimental configuration variables in the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification) before proposing variables to the GDI specification.
 If a new configuration variable is needed by a GDI repository it MUST be brought to the GDI specification as a GitHub issue.
 The GDI specification maintainers SHOULD consider introducing needed configuration variables to the OpenTelemetry repository before approving Splunk-specific configuration variables.

 If a GDI repository requires an immediate configuration variable that is not available in the OpenTelemetry specification and not available in the GDI